bgigurtsis/blog/_posts/2021-02-15-discordbot.md

 This calls `load_dotenv`, loading environment variables from a file called `.env` in the current directory.
 My `.env` file holds the OAuth2 token that allows the bot to connect with my Discord developer account.

 It's important to put `.env` inside `.gitignore` if publishing the code to GitHub as anyone with this token could place their bot in my Discord server with admin privileges.
 I did this accidentally.
-Luckily for me Discord has a bot that crawls GitHub, cancels your token and alerts you if you upload your token there by accident.
-Thanks Discord!
+Luckily for me, Discord has a bot that crawls GitHub, cancels your token and alerts you if you upload your token there by accident.
+Thanks, Discord!

 {% highlight python %}
 client = discord.Client()